Fifteen Million Merits: Analysis

-Bing is a tragic hero, according to Sam Wallaston of The Guardian.
+Bing is a tragic hero, according to Sam Wollaston of The Guardian.
 Richards believed that Bing can be seen as a satire of Brooker himself, as both can be described as a "bilious TV critic turned TV presenter".
 His character speaks very little for most of the episode before his stream of consciousness-style rant at the judges.
 Berriman suggests that the character's name could derive from the search engine Bing.

 Howard described Abi as a woman who is "reduced to an object of gratification".
 She said that Abi's storyline is relevant to contemporary reality stars and Instagram models, arguing that "stardom, for women, equates to sexual objectification".
 She gave the example of the American media personality Kim Kardashian.
 Tim Surette of TV.com wrote that the episode provides a "look forward into our celebrity-obsessed culture".

 The technology and setting of the episode were compared to contemporary technology and games.
 Sims used the metaphor that Bing is "stuck inside a cellphone", and that his life is a game of Candy Crush.
 Brendan Connelly of Bleeding Cool called Bing's cell a "little tomb made out of Kinect-equipped iPads".
 Sims noted that the doppels each person has resemble Mii avatars.

 The ending was widely discussed by reviewers.
 The forest seen from Bing's window at the end of the episode can be interpreted as real or a computer-generated landscape.
 Connelly questioned whether Bing has "sold out" or "been deceived" into thinking his television show is having an effect.
 Berriman wrote that the "system can tolerate dissent, as long as it can be packaged and commodified".
 Yoshida concurred that "even our supposedly clear-eyed dissent to [mainstream media] can be packaged and sold".